-We always recommend to enable interruption for error messages so as to have immediate feedback on the error.
+We always recommend enabling interruption for error messages to have immediate feedback on the error.
 In any case, if the Solid Elements Operation is not successful, it will be possible to realize immediately as the terrain will not be modelled, will be partially modelled or there will be errors.
 To avoid this problem, proceed as follows: